LRB-6114/1

 20ballot that is authorized under sub.
 (2).
 If a municipality uses a single ballot in lieu

-21of separate ballots, the ballot shall include a separate column or row for any office,
+21of separate ballots, the ballot shall include a separate column or row for any office

-22or referendum or party for which a separate ballot is required by law and the ballot
+or party for which a separate ballot is required by law and the ballot

 23shall be distributed only to electors who are eligible to vote for all of the offices and